n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

   - Only to consonants after the base consonant.
 This is designated `BLWF_MODE_POST_ONLY`.

-  - To consonants occuring before or after the base consonant.
+  - To consonants occurring before or after the base consonant.
 This is designated `BLWF_MODE_PRE_AND_POST`.

 #### Left-side matras ####